mgfeller/countdown-timer-v2/README.md

 - Ensured remaining time always shows duration value when timer is in ready state
 - Fixed timing issues with state updates to guarantee correct display
 - Reset button now reliably sets remaining time to current duration input value

+### Prompt #12: Wake Lock API Implementation
+**Date**: Current
+**Request**: "add code to request a wake lock using the wake lock api when the state is changed from ready to running, and to release it when the state is changed to ready"
+**Implementation**:
+- Added wake lock functionality to prevent screen from locking during timer
+- Request wake lock when transitioning from ready to running state
+- Request wake lock when resuming from paused to running state
+- Release wake lock when resetting to ready state
+- Release wake lock when timer completes
+- Added cleanup to release wake lock on component unmount
+- Implemented proper error handling for wake lock API
+- Added console logging for wake lock status tracking

 ---